shagunsodhani/Lambda-Architecture/README.md

 * Speed Layer is similar to Batch Layer in terms of how it processes the incoming data but there are some key differences:

     * Speed Layer operates only on the most recent, un-batched data while the Batch Layer operates on the entire data.
-Further, Speed Layers works incremently over the data.
+Further, Speed Layers works incrementally over the data.
 So if a new record is added to the un-batched data, Speed Layer just processes the newly added record.

     * Batch Layer can support more complex operations than Speed Layer.
-This is partially because Speedk Layer should be low latency and partially becuase Speed Layer does not have access to entire data.
-So operations that require past data (eg get me all the those current users who visited my site atleast once in last one month) can not be trivially supported by Speed Layer.
+This is partially because Speed Layer should be low latency and partially because Speed Layer does not have access to entire data.
+So operations that require past data (eg get me all those current users who visited my site at least once in last one month) cannot be trivially supported by Speed Layer.

     * Batch Layer has a high latency while Speed Layer has a low latency.

     * Speed Layer is a stream processing system while Batch Layer is a, surprise surpise, batch processing system.

-* Spark Streaming and Storm are examples of real time processing systems.
+* Spark Streaming and Storm are examples of real-time processing systems.

+*   ```
-*     ```function spped_layer():
+    function spped_layer():
         while (True):
             ingest_data()
             compute_speed_view()

     ```